“Eisa”, Okinawa’s Famed Tradition

 Eisa first took root in communities in the middle region of Okinawa during the Meiji-era, where newly organized youth groups took in Eisa into their programs.
 It was in 1956 when the first-ever All Okinawa Eisa Festival was introduced paving the way for Eisa hitting the mainstream and its rise to prominence.
 In Naha City 1964, the Youth Furusato Eisa Festival was established furthering Eisa’s popularity.

-*Because of the COVID-19 pandemic, the most of Eisa performance including the All Okinawa Eisa Festival has been cancelled in 2021.
+*Because of the COVID-19 pandemic, the All Okinawa Eisa Festival has been cancelled in 2022.

 Originally, both events were contests to see who the best Eisa dance groups were.
 Eventually, it became just a festival of entertainment and brotherhood.
 Over time, Eisa changed, embracing creativity and group dynamics to fascinate the audience.
 As its popularity grew, so did the dancers’ costumes.
 Their ceremonial dress became more stylish and vivid.
 Each town donned their own unique dress and color and now, most groups carry a tall banner signifying the group’s hometown location.
 Number of drummers increased and eventually performers found their way into resorts all over the island.